radek-drw/pet-idea/README.md

 - **Server-Side Validation**: The form undergoes server-side validation to ensure all fields are correctly filled, mirroring client-side validation.
 - **Error Handling**: Users receive toast messages for server errors or internet connection issues.
 - **Submission Animation**: An animation is displayed during form submission, disappearing upon receiving a response.

+### General

+- **Responsive Design**: The website is fully responsive and works on all devices.
+- **SEO and Social Media Meta Tags**: The website includes SEO enhancements and meta tags for better visibility on search engines and social media platforms.
+- **Webpack Configuration**: The project uses Webpack for bundling.

 ## Technology Stack